aurajs/website/source/getting-started/index.md

 ## Communication between components

 The Aura [Mediator](https://github.com/aurajs/aura/blob/master/lib/ext/mediator.js) allows components to communicate with each other by subscribing, unsubscribing and emitting sandboxed event notifications.
-The signatures for these three methods are:
+The signatures for these four methods are:

 * `sandbox.on(name, listener, context)`
+* `sandbox.once(name, listener, context)`
 * `sandbox.off(name, listener)`
 * `sandbox.emit(data)`